Chernide/SoftwareDevTeam-65/README.md

 **Version Control:**

-  Our version control is going to be github and git.
+  Our version control is going to be Github and Git.
 Using branches for each feature along with a testing branch.
 We want to use pull requests to merge each feature into testing branch with group approval.

 **Development Method:**